Hamlet (video game): Gameplay

 The player interacts with the world with simple point and click interface directing a small hero.
 The goal of Hamlet is to solve a series of puzzles and brain teasers.
 The puzzles are sequentially linked forming an adventure story.
 The game contains no inventory or dialogue, and the solving of puzzles mainly consists of clicking onscreen elements in the correct order.
 Solving a puzzle will immediately transport the player character to the next screen.

 Development

 The Microsoft Windows version of Hamlet was developed over a period of eight months, by Denis Galanin, also known as mif2000.

 Reception

 Hamlet has received mixed to positive reviews.
-Critics generally recommended the game to fans of point-and-click adventure games.

 The game won the award for the Best iOS Game from The Mac Life Awards at Macworld Expo 2011.
 Google Play Store included Hamlet on the list of Games We Love: Best Games of 2012.
 Split Sider included the game on the list of The 10 Funniest Video Games of 2010 and Jay is Games included Hamlet on the list of Best Downloadable Adventure Games of 2010.
+In 2024, Game Rant included the game on the list of the 10 Best Games Based On Shakespeare’s Plays.